scientific-python/scientific-python.org/content/summits/developer/2025/_index.md

 ---
-title: 2024 Developer Summit
+title: 2025 Developer Summit
 subtitle: |
   The Third Scientific Python Developer Summit
   11-15 May 2025 – Seattle, WA
 summary: |
-  The third Scientific Python Developer Summit (May 11-15, 2024) will be hosted by the eScience Institute at the University of Washington.
+  The third Scientific Python Developer Summit (May 11-15, 2025) will be hosted by the eScience Institute at the University of Washington.
 The week-long summit will bring together forty participants, who will develop shared infrastructure for libraries in the Scientific Python ecosystem.
-authors: ["Brigitta Sipőcz", "K. Jarrod Millman", "Stéfan van der Walt"]
+authors: ["Brigitta Sipőcz", "K. Jarrod Millman", "Kirstie Whitaker", "Stéfan van der Walt"]
-date: 2024-03-05
+date: 2025-03-05
 ---

 ## During the event